 Are you thinking about getting or gifting a puppy for Christmas?
 In your mind, you have all those delightful images of a magical Christmas morning with a puppy.
 It’s a heart-warming scene depicted in movies, TV shows, commercials, and books.
 Is it a good idea in reality?
 What should you consider in your decision?

-To answer those questions, I’d like to introduce Helen Edwards, author of All About Archie: Bringing Up A Puppy (Affiliate link).
+To answer those questions, I’d like to introduce Helen Edwards, author of All About Archie: Bringing Up A Puppy and More About Archie: The Post Puppy Years.
 She has some great insight on why not to get a puppy for Christmas (or what to expect if you do).
 I’m happy to share it with you and hope it will help with your decision.

 On Puppies and Christmas – By Helen Edwards